 History of Art modules - Second year

-Art History in the Field: Study Trip Abroad
+Art History in the Field: Overseas Study Trip

 An essential component of art historical enquiry is the study of works of art and architecture in situ.
 This provides experience of images, artefacts and buildings that reproductions cannot convey, such as scale, size, texture, context, interrelationship of parts, lighting and environment.
 Accordingly, this module consists of a study trip to a designated location of major art historical importance.
 Destinations are usually in mainland Europe, and have in recent years included: Rome, Paris, Berlin, Brussels, Bruges, and Vienna.